ch-geo/lidar_noise_filtering/README.md

 # LiDAR Noise Filtering

-Scripts developed in order to filter noise in [LaserScans](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/LaserScan.html), gathered by TALOS' LiDAR sensors.
-This is done by extracting the scan transmited by `/scan_multi`, applying the designed filters, reconstructing the LaserScan message and publishing it to `/filtered_scans` topic.
+Scripts developed to filter noise in [LaserScans](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/LaserScan.html), gathered by TALOS' LiDAR sensors.
+This is done by extracting the scan transmitted by `/scan_multi`, applying the designed filters, reconstructing the LaserScan message and publishing it to `/filtered_scans` topic.

 ## Messages